 The Miami yacht-marina to airport transfer is a structurally distinct ground-transport product from the city’s corporate, event-window, or standard private-airport transfer patterns, defined by the December-through-March owner-and-charter season, the marina-by-marina dispatch geography that runs from Miami Beach Marina at Government Cut north to Bal Harbour and west to the Coconut Grove anchorages, and the Sprinter-and-Escalade owner-party logistics that anchor a typical disembark-to-departure-gate movement.
 The procurement question for yacht-charter brokers, captains, and owner family offices is not which operator runs the cheapest hourly rate on a Miami sedan booking; it is which operator runs the deepest marina-credentialing posture, the strongest standby discipline against the captain’s clearance call, and the cleanest MIA-versus-FLL routing economics for the specific marina footprint the booking originates from.

-This index profiles the nine operators most visible in the Miami marina-to-airport transfer footprint, ordered by the depth of their yacht-segment operational posture rather than by raw fleet size or worldwide-network coverage.
+This index profiles the eight operators most visible in the Miami marina-to-airport transfer footprint, ordered by the depth of their yacht-segment operational posture rather than by raw fleet size or worldwide-network coverage.
 The framework draws on GBTA Foundation ground-transport benchmarking through Q1 2026, National Limousine Association operator surveys, Bureau of Labor Statistics chauffeur compensation data, corporate ground-transport reporting from Skift, BTN, and Bloomberg’s corporate-travel coverage through May 2026, and the published operational calendars of the Miami Beach Marina, the Fontainebleau Miami Beach marina footprint, and the Miami International Boat Show for the mid-February 2026 window.

 A note on scope.
 This is a yacht-marina-to-airport operator index, not a yacht-charter brokerage ranking or a general Miami chauffeur “best of” list.
 The right operator for a charter broker coordinating a 12-passenger disembark party from a 140-foot vessel at Miami Beach Marina with an FLL routing to a chartered Gulfstream is rarely the right operator for a Bal Harbour-resident owner returning a 70-foot day-cruiser to its slip and routing two principals to MIA on a commercial first-class itinerary.
 Each operator profile below identifies the marina-credentialing posture, the standby discipline, the Escalade and Sprinter inventory pattern, and the airport-routing posture against MIA versus FLL.